Processor: Exynos W920

 The Samsung Galaxy Watch 4’s software provides the best experience I’ve ever had using Wear OS, period.
 Although smartwatches with the old Wear OS have fooled me before — working fine at first until glitches start oozing out — the Galaxy Watch 4 doesn't falter.
 I will say the software still feels very Tizen-esque, but it’s a good thing.
 Finding my rhythm took no time, letting me switch between apps and menus and setting pages seamlessly.

 The rotating tiles are obvious remnants of Tizen, plus Samsung Pay and Samsung Health still take priority.
 Beyond that, Google’s new app cloud (which looks a lot like watchOS, but it’s convenient so who cares?) is loaded with Google’s programs.
-That said, the selection is a bit limited right now.
-There's no Google Assistant yet, for example.
+Including, as of May 23, Google Assistant.

 You do get Google Maps, though.
 Having it on my wrist helps me get around easily, whether I'm walking in the city or driving in the suburbs.
 Check out more of the Samsung Galaxy Watch 4 Wear OS features I'm enjoying so far.
 Also see our WearOS vs. watchOS comparison for how the Galaxy Watch 4's software compares to the Apple Watch's software.